ugreg/luis-banking-bot/README.md

 # LUISBankingBot

 Check out this [Overview of the LUIS service].
+Currently the Pre-built entities are also listed on the overview page.

 This app useses composite entities.
 A composite entity involves more than one entity combined together.